-The Sindhi language first appeared in writing in the 8th century AD and a number of different scripts have been used to write it.
+Sindhi first appeared in writing in the 8th century AD and a number of different scripts have been used to write it, including Khojki, Khudabadi, Devanagari, Gurmukhi and Perso-Arabic.
+In the 19th century the Khudabadi script was used mainly by traders, the Devanagari script was used by Pandits, the Gurmukhi script was used by Hindu women, and the Perso-Arabic script was used by government officials.
 Sindhi literature, in particular lyric poetry, began to appear towards the end of the 15th century.

 The modern Sindhi abjad is used in Pakistan and is based on the version of the Perso-Arabic script used to write Urdu.
 It was adopted, under British influence, in 1852.